Unity-Technologies/xr.sdk.functionaltests/README.md

 - VR
 -- Including test projects for CrossPlatform and Windows Mixed Reality

+## Target XR Displays or XR Assemblies
+*Currently only VR project has the Test Interface scripts (XRDisplay & Assembly) implemented for the Functional Tests* The attributes to target either XR Displays or Assemblies can be used to both support or exclude certain targets in order for tests, class, methods, or assemblies.
+This can be used to have only certain tests run on certain platforms while allowing a simple cross platform test matrix to exist.

+### Target a XR Display
+Tag the Class or Method with the attribute `TargetXrDisplays` -The attribute takes a string to include or exclude target SDK's -- Example on a Unity Test: `[TargetXrDisplays(exclude = new[] { "MagicLeap-Display" })]`

+### Target Certain XR Assemblies
+Tag the Class, Assembly, or Method with the attribute `ConditionalAssembly` -The attribute takes a string to include or exclude target assemblies --Example on a Unity Test: `[ConditionalAssembly(exclude = new[] { "Unity.XR.MockHMD", "Microsoft.MixedReality.OpenXR" })]`

 All of these tests use the [Unity Test Framework](https://docs.unity3d.com/Manual/testing-editortestsrunner.html) to excercise their functionality.
 You can choose to open project in Unity to explore and run from the Test Runner tab, or launch tests from Unity command line using the `runTests` Unity.exe command line option.

 Unity command line are full defined here: